 Though downtown Las Vegas has gotten a recent spur in urbanist idealism in the form of Zappos founder Tony Hsieh’s Downtown Project, a $350 million endeavor to turn the neighborhood into a vibrant, walkable innovation district only a few miles away, Las Vegas Boulevard is, in many ways, a poster child for anti-pedestrian urban design.
 The major thoroughfare is wide, and traffic is busy.
 The resorts are gargantuan and the distances between their set-back entrances vast—totally out-of-scale with humans.
 It’s not like people don’t walk there— a 2012 county study found "unacceptable" levels of pedestrian congestion on the sidewalks along the Strip—but there are few places truly designed to encourage it.

-David M. Schwartz, the Washington, D.C.-based architect who designed the LINQ, says he’s "out to prove that Las Vegas can be a pedestrian-oriented place."
+David M. Schwarz, the Washington, D.C.-based architect who designed the LINQ, says he’s "out to prove that Las Vegas can be a pedestrian-oriented place."

 "If you can create a much more commodious and interesting place to walk, people will," he tells Co.Design.
 An estimated 20.4 million people pass by the 300,000-square-foot site each year, and Caesars Entertainment, the company that owns the LINQ as well as the neighboring Flamingo and The Quad resorts, wants to appeal to younger customers.
 By 2015, 52% of visitor spending is expected to come from people between 21 and 46 years old, and a large portion of that age range has a track record of preferring urban centers.